FabschNAK/SecretBench/README.md

 ---

 SecretBench is a benchmark for secret scanning tools to evaluate false negative rates.
-It is composed of several batteries of various credentials, keys, and tokens, with a wide variety of formatting and syntax  variations.
+It is composed of a battery of various credentials, keys, and tokens, with a wide variety of formatting and syntax  variations.
 The end-goal of this project is to ensure that all secret scanning software can adequately handle such variations, thus reducing then number of false negatives for all users.

 ### Why?